-Why should I get my dog microchipped?
+Why should i get my dog microchipped?

-It is a legal requirement for all dogs in England, Wales and Scotland to be microchipped and wear a collar with an ID tag.
+It's a legal requirement for all dogs in England, Wales and Scotland to be microchipped and wear a collar with an ID tag.

-What is a microchip?
+What is a dog microchip?

 Rescue centres, animal wardens and vets are all able to scan for a microchip to identify a dog and their owner.

-How do I get my dog microchipped?
+How do i get my dog microchipped?

-How do I update my details?
+How do i update my dog's microchip details?